Mobile games thrive, even as pandemic keeps players home

 "Gaming being one of the most interactive and engaging forms of entertainment has seen a significant boost."

-Mobile players who spend little to nothing are referred to in the industry as "minnows," while those more willing to pay are "dolphins" of "whales" depending on how deep they reach into their wallets.
+Mobile players who spend little to nothing are referred to in the industry as "minnows", while those more willing to pay are "dolphins" or "whales" depending on how deep they reach into their wallets.

-Casual games which rely on short play times such as puzzle and arcade-style games are among the most downloaded mobile titles.
+Casual games that rely on short play times such as puzzle and arcade-style games are among the most downloaded mobile titles.

-A major innovation in recent years has been a "battle pass" system popularised by Fortnite from Epic Games, with players pay for tickets to each "season," according to Chapple.
+A major innovation in recent years has been a "battle pass" system popularised by Fortnite from Epic Games, with players paying for tickets to each "season", according to Mr Chapple.

 Mobile game makers, like their console-focused peers, manipulate psychological levers that emotionally reward players and keep them engaged in ways that some say can be addictive.